Atlanta Braves: New York Mets

-Although their first major confrontation occurred when the Mets swept the Braves in the 1969 NLCS, the rivalry did not become especially heated until the 1994 season when division realignment put both the Mets and the Braves in the National League East division.
+Although their first major confrontation occurred when the Mets swept the Braves in the 1969 National League Championship Series (NLCS), the rivalry did not become especially heated until the 1994 season when division realignment put both the Mets and the Braves in the National League East division.

 The Braves faced the Mets in the 1999 National League Championship Series.
 The Braves initially took a 3–0 series lead, seemingly on the verge of a sweep, but the Mets rallied in Game 4 and Game 5.
-Despite the Mets' resilience, the Braves eventually won the series in Game 6 with Andruw Jones securing a dramatic walk-off walk, earning their 5th National League pennant of the decade.
+Despite the Mets' resilience, the Braves eventually won the series in Game 6 with Andruw Jones securing a dramatic walk-off walk, earning their 5th National League pennant of the 1990s.
 In 2022, the Braves and Mets both finished with 101 wins.
 The National League East title and a first-round bye came down to a crucial three-game series at Truist Park from September 30 to October 2.
-The Mets entered with a slight lead but faltered as the Braves swept the series.
-Atlanta claimed the NL East division title and first-round bye, by winning the season series against the Mets.
+The Mets entered with a slight lead but faltered as the Braves swept the series, clinching the division title and first-round playoff bye.

-Since the Mets joined the league, both teams have won two World Series titles.
+Since the Mets joined the league in 1962, both teams have won two World Series titles.
 The Braves have captured six NL pennants, while the Mets have won five.
 The Braves hold the advantage in the all-time head-to-head record between the two teams at 516–425.
 However, the Mets have the upper hand in playoff matchups with a 5–4 record.

 Nationwide fanbase

 Former U.S. President Jimmy Carter was a lifelong Braves fan and personal friend of Hank Aaron.
 Pictured is Aaron meeting President Carter in the Oval Office in 1978.

 In addition to having strong fan support in the Metro Atlanta area and the state of Georgia, the Braves have been referred to as "America's Team" in reference to the team's games being broadcast nationally on TBS from the 1970s until 2007, giving the team a nationwide fan base.

-The Braves boast heavy support within the Southeastern United States particularly in states such as Mississippi, Alabama, South Carolina, North Carolina, Tennessee and Florida.
+The Braves boast heavy support within the Southeastern United States, particularly in states such as Mississippi, Alabama, South Carolina, North Carolina, Tennessee and Florida.